Agustin-E-Garcia/Agustin-E-Garcia/README.md

-- Hi, I’m Agustin Ezequiel Garcia, a junior programmer from Argentina excited to be working in the game insdustry!
+- Hi, I’m Agustin Ezequiel Garcia, a programmer from Argentina excited to be working in the game insdustry!

 *About me*
 - I started programming around 4 years ago as a student at I.M.A.G.E.
 Campus (Buenos Aires, Argentina), and nowadays I work at Error404 Game Studios as a Game Programmer!